|Nutritional Guidelines (per serving)|

 The dressing can also be used to stuff a turkey or chicken, but use a food thermometer to make sure it has reached the safe minimum temperature.
 Remove stuffing from the bird after the resting time and refrigerate it within 2 hours after cooking.
 The center of the stuffing must reach at least 165 F (74 C).
 Even if the turkey or chicken has reached the minimum temperature, it must be cooked until the stuffing is done.

-- 1 pound mild or sage breakfast sausage
+- 1 pound mild breakfast sausage (or sage breakfast sausage)

 - 2 to 3 teaspoons poultry seasoning

 - 1 tablespoon fresh sage (finely chopped, or 1 teaspoon dried leaf sage, crumbled)